Tyrone Power: 1930s

-Power joined his father for the summer of 1931, after being separated from him for some years due to his parents' divorce.
-His father suffered a heart attack in December 1931, dying in his son's arms, while preparing to perform in The Miracle Man.
-Tyrone Power Jr., as he was then known, decided to continue pursuing an acting career.
-He tried to find work as an actor, and, while many contacts knew his father well, they offered praise for his father but no work for his son.
-He appeared in a bit part in 1932 in Tom Brown of Culver, a movie starring actor Tom Brown.
-Power's experience in that movie did not open any other doors, however, and, except for what amounted to little more than a job as an extra in Flirtation Walk, he found himself frozen out of the movies but making some appearances in community theater.
-Discouraged, he took the advice of a friend, Arthur Caesar, to go to New York to gain experience as a stage actor.
-Among the Broadway plays in which he was cast are Flowers of the Forest, Saint Joan, and Romeo and Juliet.
+Power joined his father for the summer of 1931, after they were apart for some years due to his parents' divorce.
+His father suffered a heart attack in December, dying in his son's arms, while preparing to perform in The Miracle Man.
+Tyrone Power Jr., as he was then known, decided to continue to pursue an acting career.
+He tried to find work as an actor; however, his father's contacts offered praise for the father and no work for the son.
+He appeared in a bit part in 1932 in Tom Brown of Culver, but his experience in that movie did not open any doors, and except for a job as an extra in Flirtation Walk, found himself frozen out of the movies.
+While doing community theater, he took the advice of a friend, Arthur Caesar, to go to New York to gain experience on the stage.
+Among the Broadway plays in which he was cast were Flowers of the Forest, Saint Joan, and Romeo and Juliet.

-Power went to Hollywood in 1936.
-The director Henry King was impressed with his looks and poise, and he insisted that Power be tested for the lead role in Lloyd's of London, a role thought already to belong to Don Ameche.
-Despite his own reservations, Darryl F. Zanuck decided to give Power the role, once King and Fox film editor Barbara McLean convinced him that Power had a greater screen presence than Ameche.
-Power was billed fourth in the movie but he had by far the most screen time of any member of the cast.
-He walked into the premiere of the movie an unknown and he walked out a star, which he remained the rest of his career.
+Power tried Hollywood in 1936.
+The director Henry King was impressed with his looks and poise, and insisted Power be tested for the lead role in Lloyd's of London, a role thought already to belong to Don Ameche.
+Despite his own reservations, Darryl F. Zanuck gave Power the role, after King and Fox film editor Barbara McLean convinced Zanuck that Power had a greater screen presence than Ameche.
+Power was billed fourth but had by far the most screen time of any member of the cast.
+He walked into the premiere of the movie an unknown and walked out a star, which he remained for the rest of his life.